Projects

 Sleep Light Therapy

-We found that blue light therapy enables more consistent cycles of sleep, opening up possibilities for future treatments of sleep disorders.
+Blue light therapy enables more consistent sleep cycles, opening up possibilities for future treatments of sleep disorders.

 Poster presentation titled 'Analysis of Zeitgeber–Timed Blue Light Exposure & Circadian Rhythm Fragmentation in Aged Rat Models' with sections labeled Introduction, Results, Methods, Discussion, and Conclusion.
 The poster features several graphs illustrating activity patterns across different Zeitgeber time blocks and activity trends over experimental days.